apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 Cloud Foundry will report an error during the binding, since the bind was not attempted.
 But the message returned should indicate that the proxy was created, which you can check with the Edge management UI or API.
 The proxies created by the bind for Microgateway have an additional edgemicro_ at the beginning of their name, a general requirement unrelated to Cloud Foundry and service brokers.

-Then reload the configuration on the Microgateway instance(s).
+Wait for the configuration to reload on the Edge Microgateway instance(s) before binding.
+You might have to wait 5 to 10 minutes.
+When it has reloaded, the console will list the proxy you just created.

 To bind, make the same call with "action":"bind"